johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/Shadowing.md

     importing the base collections are of the form `@bodiless/vital-xxx` (e.g., `@bodiless/vital-card`), as described in their respective `package.json` files.

-    !> **IMPORTANT:** When defining your shadowed token collection, **always use the base token collection** (e.g., `yourFooBase`), which is the _unshadowed_ token collection.
-If you were to use `yourFoo`, for example — which is what is being _shadowed_ — it becomes a recursive shadowing, and will fail with the error: "Cannot read properties of undefined (reading 'Default')."
+    ?> **Note:** When defining your shadowed token collection, use the base token collection (from `base-package/lib/base`), which is the _unshadowed_ token collection.
+We recommend using the naming convention `yourFooBase` to designate this collection specifically as the special import for shadowing.
+If you were to import from the entry point of the package — which is what is being _shadowed_ (e.g., `yourFoo`) — it becomes a recursive shadowing, and will fail with the
+    error: "Cannot read properties of undefined (reading 'Default')."

 01. Place a file at your package root called `shadow.js`.
 This should export a single function which receives a component name and package name, and returns the _resolved_ module containing the